GoldenCTF/shellyeah/README.md

 youtube link "pending"

-OBS: not all shells are tested all shells from the list should be generated to a file in the directory typed in the script. the msfvenom entry should generate a exe or elf file as if you typed out the whole command.
+OBS: not all shells are tested. all shells from the list should be generated to a file in the directory typed in the script. the msfvenom entry should generate a exe or elf file as if you typed out the whole command.